The Darling Apron

 Storage Tips

-Leftover casserole can be kept in an airtight container in the refrigerator for 3-4 days.
+Fridge: Store leftovers in an airtight container for 3-4 days.

 Wooden spoon scooping out spoonful of casserole in a white baking dish.